Effective Date and Duration: 01 January 2022 to 31 December 2022

 - Use the established documented nomination process to evaluate, interview, and select potential Board candidates for election against the desired characteristics for PMI Board Directors found in Rules of the Board 6.0, Nomination and Election of Directors of the PMI Board of Directors.
-If concensus agreement to accept or reject a potoential candidate is not met, committee members may take a vote to reach a decision.
+If consensus agreement to accept or reject a potential candidate is not met, committee members may take a vote to reach a decision.
 If there are an even number of members on the committee, the Chair will refrain from voting.

 - Provide the names of the Board candidates selected for member election to the President and CEO as per PMI Bylaws Article VI, Section C 3 and Rules of the Board 6.0.9 a

 - Forward to next year's Nominating Committee any names of members who were interviewed but not placed on the ballot who possess desired characteristic to contribute to the pipeline of future potential nominees.